407: The Killer Shrews

 “That’s why thinking about you and me.”
 And Bobby McGee?

-A reference to the song “Me and Bobby McGee,” written by Kris Kristofferson and Fred Foster and originally recorded by Roger Miller in 1969, but recorded most famously by Janis Joplin the following year, shortly before her death.
+The song “Me and Bobby McGee,” was written by Kris Kristofferson and Fred Foster and originally recorded by Roger Miller in 1969, but recorded most famously by Janis Joplin the following year, shortly before her death.
 Released posthumously, it was her only number-one single.
 Sample lyrics: “You know feeling good was good enough for me/Good enough for me and my Bobby McGee.”
 (Thanks to Fresh Step for the Roger Miller reference.)

 I’m not Lisa, my name is Mario.